 As patients with CF become young adults, many have increased lung infections or difficulties breathing.
 The Social Security Administration (SSA) recognizes the seriousness of this condition and will automatically approve disability benefits for cystic fibrosis sufferers who have frequent lung infections or poor lung function.

-To qualify for automatic approval of benefits, you must have one of the following:
+To qualify for automatic approval of benefits (under the SSA's listing 3.04 for cystic fibrosis), you must have one of the following:

-If you don't meet one of the above requirements, you may still be unable to work because of restrictions on your activities.
+If your medical condition doesn't meet one of the above requirements, you may still be unable to work because of restrictions on your activities.
 If your doctor has said that you need to take frequent rest breaks; not lift more than a certain amount of weight; avoid temperature extremes, dust, and fumes; or need to have daily or weekly percussion therapy or nebulization, this limits the types of jobs you can do.
 The SSA will put all of your restrictions into a residual functional capacity (RFC) assessment and then evaluate whether there is any work you can be expected to do with your limitations.
-If there isn't, you'll be awarded disability benefits.
+If there isn't, the SSA will award you disability benefits.
 Learn more about how the SSA decides when you can't work due to doctor's restrictions.

 Social Security administers two disability programs: SSDI and SSI.
 To be eligible for SSDI benefits, you must have worked a certain number of years, depending on your age, and paid into the Social Security system.
 Learn more about SSDI eligibility.